 During the construction phase of a proposed project, the pollutants of greatest concern are sediment, which may run off the project site due to site grading or other site preparation activities, and hydrocarbon or fossil fuel remnants from the construction equipment.
 In addition, on-site watering activities to reduce airborne dust could contribute to pollutant loading in surface runoff.
 Accordingly, project construction activities could have the potential to result in adverse effects on water quality.
+Liquid non-aqueous phase liquids in groundwater beneath the site are to be removed during site preparation activities, as part of the project's proposed remedial measures.
+Those activities are not expected to result in conditions in which the LNAPL could be transmitted in runoff during a rainstorm; however, since they are part of the construction program, those activities would also be of concern with respect to potential runoff that could violate water quality standards.

-However, construction runoff is regulated by the NPDES Construction General Permit, which requires identification of a variety of water quality control BMPs to be specified on construction plans and implemented throughout construction.
+However, Construction runoff is regulated by the NPDES Construction General Permit, which requires identification of a variety of water quality control BMPs to be specified on construction plans and implemented throughout construction.
 Measures are required to keep stormwater out of construction zones, to conduct regular site maintenance and "good housekeeping practices" to prevent, minimize and dispose of solid and liquid wastes, to capture and control any site runoff so that water pollutants don't enter storm drains, and to have response procedures in place in the event of accidental spills of water contaminants.
 This permit applies to all construction which disturbs an area of at least one acre and is administered by the RWQCB.
 Through this existing, mandatory regulatory compliance measure, potential water quality impacts during construction would be avoided or reduced to less than significant levels and would avoid conflicts with water quality standards established by the RWQCB.